deepsense-ai/seahorse/docs/index.md

 * Create Apache Spark applications in a visual way using a web-based editor.
 * Connect to any cluster (YARN, Mesos, Spark Standalone) or use the bundled local Spark.
-* Use Seahorse Library to easily work with local files.
+* Use the Seahorse Library to easily work with local files.
 * Use Spark's machine learning algorithms.
 * Define custom operations with Python or R.
 * Explore data with a Jupyter notebook using Python or R from within Seahorse, sharing the same Spark context.